 “In Doncaster there has been a 60% increase since benefit sanctions hit [according to local charities].
 In Sheffield it’s been 166%, which is massive… and this is from outreach workers, who are not likely to be sensationalist,” she said.

 The ECP’s call for the decriminalisation of prostitution has support from within Parliament.

 In 2016, the home affairs select committee recommended legalising soliciting and allowing sex workers to share premises without losing the ability to prosecute anyone who used brothels to control or exploit workers.

 While the Home Office agreed that the legislation needed to be reexamined, there are currently no plans to change the law.

 Here are some of the pros and cons put forward by people on both sides of the debate.

 Con: Prostitution exploits women

-Their statement on prostitution quotes the former UN special rapporteur on trafficking, Sigma Huda, who says: "It is rare that one finds a case in which the path to prostitution and/or a person's experience does not involve, at the very least, an abuse of power and/or an abuse of vulnerability."
+The former UN special rapporteur on trafficking, Sigma Huda, says: “It is rare that one finds a case in which the path to prostitution and/or a person’s experience does not involve, at the very least, an abuse of power and/or an abuse of vulnerability.”

 Pro: Sex work is a choice and empowers women